AxisCommunications/body-worn-integration-api/README.md

 ## File Upload API, file transfer from BWS to CD

 The File upload API is used when the Body worn system uploads a recording created in a BWC.
-Doing this creates a corresponding recording container, which gets a name according to this template: `<UserID>_<BWCSerialNumber>_<TriggerOnTime>`.
+Doing this creates a corresponding recording container, which gets a name according to this template:
+`<UserID>_<BWCSerialNumber>_<TriggerOnTime>`, where TriggerOnTime is given in UTC time and formatted according to YYYYMMDDTHHMMSSZ.

 Every clip in the recording corresponds to an object in the container, where the clips are named `<StartTime>_<RecordingID>.<ContainerType>`.
 Please note that `RecordingID` is a short, random number for the recording that shouldn't be relied upon for identification purposes.